joseph-flinn/site/data/posts/wip-scalable-dev-edd.md

 ## Implementation Example

 The approach that I take in implementation is to separate each type of migration into its own directory until it is time to run the migration.
-The caveat being that these are pure SQL migrations and not using an ORM.
-Once it is time, the migration is moved into the main migration directory and run with the migrator tool of choice (if the _Transition State_ edge cases do not apply).
+There is a caveat of the migrations being pure SQL migrations and not using an ORM.
+Once it is time, the migration is moved into the main migration directory--either manually or with automation if the approach to deployments support it--and it run with the migrator tool of choice.
+If the _Transition State_ migrations edge cases apply, a custom migrator may be required.

 I am going to deviate from using the [example project](https://github.com/joseph-flinn/scalable-dev-processes-example) we have been using so far and use a real life example of the EDD automation I am using for this [site](https://github.com/joseph-flinn/site).
+I've chosen Cloudflare D1 databases to limit the maintenance overhead, but the general processes will be the same.
+The [custom tool](https://github.com/joseph-flinn/site/blob/main/data/databases/eddm.py) that I created for myself and my dev flow will work for other databases with pure SQL migrations with some tweaking to the setup and a few of the commands.